 Although we believe that these statements are based upon reasonable assumptions, including projections of orders, sales, operating margins, earnings, cash flow, research and development costs, working capital, capital expenditures, distribution channels, profitability, new products, adequacy of funds from operations, and general economic conditions, these statements and other projections contained in this prospectus expressing opinions about future outcomes and non-historical information, are subject a number of risks and uncertainties, many of which are beyond our control, and reflect future business decisions that are subject to change and, therefore, there is no assurance that the outcomes expressed in these statements will be achieved.
 Some of the assumptions, future results and levels of performance expressed or implied in the forward-looking statements we have made or may make in the future inevitably will not materialize, and unanticipated events may occur which will affect our results.
-Investors are cautioned that forward-looking statements are not guarantees of future performance and actual results or developments may differ materially from the expectations expressed in forward-looking statements contained herein.
+Investors are cautioned that forward-looking statements contained herein.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
-We discuss many of these risks and uncertainties in greater detail under the heading "Risk Factors" on page 3 of this prospectus, as well as in our consolidated financial statements, related notes, and the other financial information appearing in this prospectus.
-You should read this prospectus completely and with the understanding that our actual future results may be materially different from what we expect.
-We qualify all of the forward-looking statements in this prospectus by these cautionary statements.
-We undertake no obligation to publicly update any forward-looking statement, whether as a result of new information, future events or otherwise, except as may be required under the securities laws of the United States.
-You are advised, however, to consult any additional disclosures we make in our reports filed with the Securities and Exchange Commission.
+We discuss many of these risks and uncertainties in greater detail under the heading "Risk Factors" on page 3 of this prospectus, as well as in our consolidated financial statements, related notes, and the obligation to publicly update any forward-looking statement, whether as a result of new information, future events or otherwise, except as may be required under the securities laws of the United States.
+You are advised, however, to consult any additional disclosures we make in our reports filed with the Securities and be required and Exchange Commission.